IvanSpirandelli/fastapi-vite-vue-dockerized/README.md

 # fastapi-vite-vue-dockerized
 This is a template project with a FastAPI (Python) backend and a Vite-Vue frontend.
-Frontend and backend are dockerized and the template contains  an example of  a get request.
+Frontend, Backend and PostgreSQL are dockerized and the template implements a login flow utilizing [FastAPIUsers](https://github.com/fastapi-users/fastapi-users).

 This setup was tested with:
 ```